 As the last unlucky droid took two spear shots and dropped Mac followed Bristol out, his legs clearing the hole just as the constabulary reached the door and peered around with their guns up.

 “Clear.”
 The first constable called.
 While he provided cover from the door, two more constables slipped into the room.
-The smoke from the hole in the wall was finally starting to clear.
+The smoke from the hole in the wall was finally starting to disperse.

 The gunfire from outside drew them up to the hole, where they found a bleeding Wu lying at the bottom.